 - 1 Intro to Computing Course (ISM 110)

-- All transfer course must be completed with a grade of C or higher
+All transfer courses must be completed with a grade of C or higher.

 However, the Public Health-Related Courses above must still be completed prior to admission.